Macy's, Inc.: Operations as Macy's, Inc.

+2000s

 On February 27, 2007, Federated announced that its board of directors would ask shareholders to change the company's name to Macy's Group, Inc. By March 28, the company revised its plans for the new name, opting to eventually become Macy's, Inc. Federated shareholders approved the revised proposal during the company's annual meeting on May 18, 2007.
-The company was previously known as Federated Retail Holdings, Inc.

 The name took effect on June 1, 2007.
 The reasoning for the proposed name change—according to Terry Lundgren, Federated's chairman, president, and chief executive officer—hinges on the large-scale conversions throughout the company toward the Macy's nameplate.
 "Today, we are a brand-driven company focused on Macy's and Bloomingdale's, not a federation of department stores," Lundgren said in the company's press release heralding the proposed name.
 Upon the change to Macy's Inc., Federated's stock ticker symbol on the New York Stock Exchange changed from "FD" to "M", making the new Macy's Inc. one of a handful of single-letter ticker symbol companies.

 In April 2008, Moody's Investors Service said that it might downgrade Macy's Inc. bonds to just above junk status.
 That same month, Fitch Ratings downgraded their bond credit rating to BBB− from BBB, noting a deterioration in the company's operating and credit metrics.
-A rating of BBB− is one notch above junk status.

 The domain macysinc.com attracted at least 3 million visitors annually by 2008, according to a Compete.com survey.

 On Wednesday, February 6, 2008, Terry Lundgren announced the localization strategy and the company's plan to shed 2,550 jobs.
-This new localization strategy is known as "My Macy's."
+This new localization strategy is known as "My Macy's".